 “And in that order, too?”
 Wade offered.
 He heard her breath hitch, and thought it was a muted snigger.
 At least he could make her laugh.
 Humor was important when you were on the hunt.

 “Well then.
 No sense in waiting around,” Wade wheeled his horse towards the train tracks, and Anna joined him a second later.
-They slipped silently over the tracks, before turning west towards Broad Street and the collection of warehouses on this side of the tracks.
+They slipped silently over them, before turning west towards Broad Street and the collection of warehouses on this side of the rails.

-Almost all of Cheyenne existed to the north of the rails, with only larger buildings sitting to the south.
+Almost all of Cheyenne existed to the north of the line, with only larger buildings sitting to the south.
 Wade signaled they would leave their horses tied to a stand of trees a little further out, and then continue the rest of the way on foot.

 No lanterns.
 No torches.
 Wade waited for his eyes to adjust.
 Hunting in the dark was better like this, he knew.
-The light would draw attention to their presence.
+The light would only draw attention to their presence.

 The trouble would be finding which warehouse it was, as the address hadn’t been exact, and Silas, it seemed, had a habit of not advertising his business interests.